yogagii/YogaBlog/content/react-admin.md

 ## Handling Relationships

 React-admin knows how to take advantage of these foreign keys to fetch references.
-ReferenceField component alone doesn’t display anything.
+ReferenceField component alone doesn't display anything.
 It just fetches the reference data, and passes it as a record to its child component (a TextField in our case).

 ```javascript
 <ReferenceField source="userId" reference="users">